×

 Rachel Winograd, PhD, is fascinated by drugs and all the reasons and ways people use them.
 She’s most interested in how some people's drug use turns into problematic use or addiction, their experiences accessing care, and the beliefs, knowledge, policies, and practices of those working in clinical settings to provide substance use services to those who need them.
 Currently, her focus is on expanding access to medical treatment, harm reduction strategies, and person-centered approaches for evidence-based care for substance use disorders in Missouri.
 Rachel enjoys sunshine, eating cereal in the evening, and has recently discovered she likes puzzles.
 She’s outspoken and rarely takes no for an answer, except when dealing with her three young children, when sometimes she chooses to simply give up.

-Kanila Brown, MA, MS (3rd Year Clinical Psychology Student)
+Kanila Brown, MA, MS, The She McCoy (4th Year Clinical Psychology Student)

-Kanila is third-year student in UMSL's Clinical Psychology PhD program.
+Kanila is a student in UMSL's Clinical Psychology PhD program.
 She earned her BA in Psychology from Talladego College in 2017.
 In 2019, she earned her MA in Clinical Psychology and MS in Quantitative Psychology at Ball State University.
 There, her Master's thesis examined social cognitive predictors of substance use and sexual risk behavior among emerging adults.
 Broadly, Kanila's interests include understanding behavioral and mental health disparities, predominantly among Black people.
-More specifically, she is interested in understanding the mechanisms of substance use/addiction among Black people and culturally sensitive interventions.
-Her current thesis will use qualitative data to build a model of frequent cannabis use among Black adolescents through a social-ecological framework.
+More specifically, she is interested in understanding the cultural mechanisms of substance use trajectories among Black people across the lifespan and culturally responsive interventions.
+Her thesis used qualitative data to build a model of cannabis use among Black adolescents through a social-ecological framework.
+Her current specialty proposes a framework of racialized drug socialization among Black people.

 kc_picture.jpeg

-Schyler Newman, Rizz Master (2nd Year Clinical Psychology Graduate Student)
+Schyler Newman, MA, Rizz Master (3rd Year Clinical Psychology Graduate Student)

 Rithvik Kondai, Research Associate and Vibes Consultant